Lazzerman42/ProjectMarvin/README.md

 3. I run the Marvin API locally, using Kestrel - and I let it start on the current machines IP + port 4200, uncomment the code on line 20-24 in Program.cs (Marvin API) if you want to do the same
 4. The user in the Identity database is: Marvin@log.com / Marvin42!
 5. Make sure you change password / makes a new user before exposing the Web to Internet.
+6. In Marvin API Project, there is a folder named "Example code".
+There you'll find som micropyhton code that I have tested on my RPi Pico W and some examples of using CURL and Powershell to send LogEntries.
+The python code is divided into two files, "Test MarvinAPI.py", here you need to fill in your Wifi Details - and "logapi.py", here you will have to provide the URL to the API (you can't use localhost since the Pico is another computer).

 Have Fun!